jphamgithub/a_path_to_everything/README.md

 # How to read
 I know you can read.
 You're here, but I've been at the top of long blocks of text before.
 I never thought I'd write one.

 Change your perspective.
 Reading is hard, I get it.
+(I put this section above the Table of Contents because I knew you'd need this slap in the face to keep reading and I'd lose you if I didn't catch you here.)

+So tips to not fail...

 Firstly, stop.
 Go get Speechify and have it read this to you.
 On 2X or even 3X speed.

 But really, I have been there.
 People write massive posts and sometimes these things get so long they get called books.
 Reading is hard, but not reading is going to be a lot more pain in the long term.
 The alternative is the writer just waits around and repeats themselves to hundreds of people.